 Instead, increases in crab abundance and creekbank vegetation loss in Narragansett Bay have coincided with accelerating sea-level rise and recent extreme high water levels (Boon 2012; Goddard et al. 2015).
 Sea-level rise has already been linked to intense creekbank Sesarma burrowing (Wilson et al. 2012) and intra-marsh Uca range expansion (Luk and Zajak 2013), and it can directly cause creekbank vegetation loss in the absence of crab impacts (Schultz et al. 2016).
 These multiple lines of evidence agree with recent findings from Connecticut (Schultz et al. 2016) and identify sea-level rise as a potential driver of creekbank vegetation loss in RI, either directly through inundation stress or indirectly via enhanced crab abundance and impacts.

-Our trend analyses show that increases in crabs and vegetation loss have also coincided with changes in the abundance of direct crab consumers and predators of crab consumers.
+Our trend analyses show that increases in crabs and decreases in vegetation have also coincided with changes in the abundance of direct crab consumers and predators of crab consumers.
 Wading birds can feed on marsh crabs (e.g., Grimes et al. 1989), and their abundance has been in steady decline in RI for almost two decades.
 However, we suspect that wading bird impacts on crab abundance are minimal because 1) marsh crabs are typically minor components of most wading bird diets, which are instead often overwhelmingly dominated by fish and/or shrimp (e.g., Smith 1997; McCrimmon et al. 2011), and 2) to our knowledge, reports of impacts to marshes from excessive crabs did not occur when wading bird abundance in RI was very low before a gradual recovery began in the 1970s (Ferren and Myers 1998).
 Marsh crabs are also consumed by some estuarine fish (e.g., striped bass), which in turn serve as prey for higher-order predators, such as the Osprey.
 Osprey abundance has risen steadily in RI over the last four decades, largely due to expansion of human-built platforms and cell-phone towers (Walsh 2013).
 Ospreys commonly nest along estuarine shores, often in or near salt marshes, and the occupants of a single osprey nest can consume over five large fish per day (McLean and Byrd 1991).
 Individually, these predators may have minimal impacts on crab abundance, but their collective impacts point to the potential importance of top-down predation (potentially including fishing) as a driver of increasing crabs and creekbank vegetation loss that warrants further study.

 We do not discount the effects of localized fishing at some marshes (Coverdale et al. 2013b), but our data combined with new findings (Schultz et al. 2016) suggest a more complex scenario (Fig. 6).
 We hypothesize that the recent increases in crab abundance and marsh vegetation loss are the consequence of a combination of bottom-up (sea-level rise) and top-down (predation) factors and that the relative importance of each factor varies across the region and locally among individual marshes.
 We also acknowledge that other factors or predators may be important beyond those we focused on here.
 Although data are currently lacking, examples include potential changes in predation pressure on larval marsh crabs by planktivorous fish (Morgan 1990), or on adult crabs by mesopredators such as raccoons (Montague 1980; Nomann and Pennings 1998).